“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Best Run Flat Tires: Buying Guide

-Grand-Touring Run Flat Tires are the Best Choice for Lower-End BMW Vehicles
+1. Grand-Touring Run Flat Tires are the Best Choice for Lower-End Vehicles

 If you drive a BMW 1-Series or 3-Series, chances are you will need a set of grand-touring tires.
-These tires are specifically designed to offer a balanced driving experience on models without too much power under the bonnet, but cars that still offer an engaging driving experience.
-Grand-touring tires are a tad more expensive version of touring tires, which are made for slower mid-size sedans, compact, and sub-compact vehicles.
+These tires are specifically designed to offer a balanced driving experience on models without too much power under the bonnet but cars that still offer an engaging driving experience.
+Grand-touring tires are a tad more expensive version of touring tires, which are made for slower mid-size sedans, compact cars, and sub-compact vehicles.
 We think that grand-touring tires are a better choice for BMW owners.

 On the performance side, grand-touring tires are adequate for the average driver.
 They don’t offer the most engaging driving experience in the world, but can still be driven hard in most circumstances.
 Grand-touring tires are also excellent when it rains, especially in very heavy rain, thanks to their outstanding hydroplaning resistance.
 Most all-season grand-touring tires today can also provide traction in light snow, which is another great advantage.

-Crossover/SUV Touring Tires are the Best Choice for Normal BMW Crossovers and SUVs
+2. Crossover/SUV Touring Tires are the Best Choice for Regular Crossovers and SUVs

 Crossover/SUV touring tires are similar to grand-touring tires, only made specifically for crossovers and SUVs.
 In the BMW lineup, the BMW X1, X2, X3, X4, and X5 work great with these tires, albeit only the less powerful models.
-If you own some of the turbocharged inline-6 models or even worse, the M models than you will need different types of tires.
+If you own some of the turbocharged inline-6 models or, even worse, the M models, then you will need different types of tires.

-High-Performance Tires are the Best Choice for Sporty BMW Models and M Versions
+3. High-Performance Tires are the Best Choice for Sporty Vehicles

 Thanks to that, high-performance tires are much more responsive than grand-touring tires – the moment you turn the wheel, the car turns.
-Then, high-performance tires also have much better traction, especially on more powerful cars, much better grip in the corners, and stronger braking performance.
-Overall, these tires will give you by far the best driving experience of all types.
+Then, high-performance tires also have much better traction, especially on more powerful cars, a much better grip in the corners, and stronger braking performance.
+Overall, these tires will give you, by far, the best driving experience of all types.

 Performance tires also have worse ride quality than grand-touring tires due to the stiffer sidewall and produce more noise at higher speeds.
 On top of that, they are also much more expensive than grand-touring tires.
 Driving a sports car has always been expensive, anyway.

-Street/Sport Tires are the Best Choice for Performance BMW Crossovers
+4. Street/Sport Tires are the Best Choice for Performance Crossovers

 That’s a very important aspect when choosing a set of tires, if not the most important.
 See, the rubber compound in your tires is specifically designed to operate in one temperature window.
 If it gets too cold, the tire becomes hard and brittle and loses the ability to grip the road well.
 If it gets too hot, the tire becomes too soft and unresponsive.
 That’s why choosing a set of tires that will operate best in your area is of paramount importance.